salilab/ecm29/README.md

 **Localizing ecm29 on the proteasome using integrative structure modeling**

 **Comparative modeling of ecm29 (2 domains)**
-Representation of ecm29 relied on (i) comparative models of 2 ecm29 domains built with MODELLER 9.17 (Sali and Blundell, 1993) based on the known related structures detected by HHPred (Soding, 2005; Soding et al. 2005) and (ii) secondary structure and disordered regions predicted by PSIPRED based on the ecm29 sequence (Buchan et al., 2013; Jones, 1999); see file **ecm29.hhp**
+Representation of ecm29 relied on (i) comparative models of 2 ecm29 domains built with MODELLER 9.17 (Sali and Blundell, 1993) based on the known related structures detected by HHPred (Soding, 2005; Soding et al. 2005) and (ii) secondary structure and disordered regions predicted by PSIPRED based on the ecm29 sequence (Buchan et al., 2013; Jones, 1999); see file `ecm29.hhp` in the `comparative_modeling` directory.
-The sequences of the two templates (1U6G and 3w3w) and ecm29 can be found in **template.ali**.
+The sequences of the two templates (1U6G and 3W3W) and ecm29 can be found in `template.ali`.
-The two templates have PDB code 1U6G and 3w3w respectively, with alignment to ecm29 in **aligs.pir**.
+The two templates have PDB code 1U6G and 3W3W respectively, with alignment to ecm29 in `aligs.pir`.
-To obtain the comparative model, run **model.py** by specifying **known** and **sequence** in modeling function.
+To obtain the comparative models, run `model_ecm29_352.py` and `model_ecm29_686.py`.

 **Input data (directory *data*):**
 63 DSSO cross-links involving ecm29 were identified via mass spectrometry; 56 of these cross-links were intramolecular and seven were intermolecular with the 19S proteasome, informing respectively the ecm29 conformation and the localization of ecm29 relative to the proteasome.